jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 To alleviate the impact of this serial execution, we can instead manipulate our test collections such that only a subset of tests are run sequentially &mdash; the lesser of evils &mdash; and the performance of all other tests can be maintained and appropriately run concurrently.

-Utilising the `[Collection]` xUnit Attribute, we can place all test suites that modify environment variables under a single test collection such that they are run sequentially.
+Utilising the `[Collection]` xUnit Attribute, we can place all test suites that modify environment variables under a single custom test collection such that they are run sequentially.
 As below:

 ``` csharp
 [Collection("My Custom Collection")]